Blink and you might miss it! This tiny, one-street medieval village in West Wycombe is a real Chilterns gem.

 What to see Further Afield

-Pann Mill Watermill – 3 miles from West Wycombe.
-Set in a beautiful water and wildlife garden on The Rye in High Wycombe’s town centre, Pann Mill is the last operating watermill on the River Wye, with history dating back to the Domesday census of 1086.
+Pann Mill Watermill is set in a beautiful water and wildlife garden on The Rye in High Wycombe’s town centre, Pann Mill is the last operating watermill on the River Wye, with history dating back to the Domesday census of 1086.
 Preserving the original machinery, the present-day mill was restored by the High Wycombe Society, a volunteer-run charity.
 Open Days occur three times per year (May, July, September) when visitors can see the watermill in action and buy the stoneground wholemeal flour milled from local wheat.

-Wycombe Museum – 3 miles from West Wycombe.
-This is the place to learn about High Wycombe, and the Chilterns, as the 19th-century chair making capital of the world.
-So-called 'bodgers' worked in the beechwoods and crafted parts for the famous Windsor chair, one of several different styles of regional chairs on display.
+Wycombe Museum is the place to learn about the 19th-century chair making industry with so-called 'bodgers' worked in the beechwoods and crafted parts for the famous Windsor chair, one of several different styles of regional chairs on display.
 The collection also displays tools used by the bodgers and in local factories and workshops, together with documents and catalogues illustrating Ercol, G-Plan and other well-known ranges of furniture.